nio-blocks/serial/README.md

 --------------

 -   port (str): Serial port to read from
--   badurate (int): Baud rate of serial port
+-   baudrate (int): Baud rate of serial port
+-   write_data (exp): Data to write to serial port

 Dependencies
 ----------------